-Founded by the original creators of Apache Kafka, Confluent is a complete data streaming platform for real-time data integration, stream processing, and analytics that connects 120+ data sources.
+Founded by the original creators of Apache Kafka, Confluent is a complete data streaming platform for real-time data integration, processing, and analytics that connects 120+ data sources.

 Also known as distributed computing and distributed databases, a distributed system is a collection of independent components located on different machines that share messages with each other in order to achieve common goals.